happy girl with present How to Have a Christ Centered Christmas LikeMindedMusings

-Mama, the Christmas Countdown has begun…..or maybe it’s been going on in your home for a while.
-One of my daughters starts the countdown way before day 100!
-Regardless of when you “officially” start, the busyness of the season is real.
-Christmas parties, shopping, school, homeschool or Church activities, there is so much to keep up with!
-Maybe you’re left wondering, once again, how you can actually have a Christ-Centered Christmas.
+The Christmas countdown has begun… or maybe it’s been going on in your home for a while now!
+One of my daughters starts counting down way before day 100!
+Regardless of when you “officially” start, the busyness of the season is very real.
+Christmas parties, shopping, school, homeschool, or church activities—there’s so much to keep up with!
+Maybe you’re left wondering, once again, how can I actually have a Christ-Centered Christmas?

-If your Christmas season looks anything like mine did a few years ago, there’s only one way to describe it.
+If your Christmas season looks anything like mine did a few years ago, there’s only one word to describe it:

 Busy.

 We are pulled in every direction, our schedules stuffed to overflowing.
-So much so that we barely have time to throw out a quick thanks to God, let alone create a Christ-Centered Christmas for our families.
+So much so that we barely have time to throw out a quick thanks to God, let alone intentionally create a Christ-centered Christmas for our families.

-As a Mom of 5, we have had our share of those times.
+As a mom of five, we’ve had our fair share of those seasons.

-But we’ve also had other years.
-Times, where we were able to enjoy family, food, gifts, and fun and still remained, centered on Christ daily.
+But we’ve also experienced other years—years where we were able to enjoy family, food, gifts, and fun while remaining centered on Christ daily.

-To be honest, though, those times for us didn’t come by choice.
+To be honest, though, those moments didn’t come by accident.

 Maybe you’re here today in the middle of a trial.
-Or you have just had enough of “busy”.
+Or maybe you’ve simply had enough of the endless busy.

 Either way, you are in the right place!
-There are amazing tools and some sweet encouragement to help you create a Christ-Centered Christmas.
+I want to share some incredible tools and encouragement to help you experience a truly Christ-centered Christmas this year.

-Even if we manage to curtail the craziness we can still miss the true meaning of Christmas.
-There is another distraction that can derail us from God’s best.
+Even if we manage to curtail the craziness, there’s still a common pitfall that can derail us from God’s best for the season:

-We can lose sight of Jesus while celebrating His birth.
-And then, what are we left with?
+We can lose sight of Jesus even while celebrating His birth.
+When that happens, what are we left with?

-Today I want to challenge you to dig deeper.
-I pray, as believers, we will see the miracle, redemption, and gift of eternal life in Jesus birth instead of simply “The Christmas Story”.
+Today, I want to challenge you to dig deeper.
+As believers, I pray we’ll see the miracle, redemption, and gift of eternal life in Jesus’ birth—rather than simply “The Christmas Story.”

-Please don’t get me wrong, familiarity with the telling of Christ’s birth is a wonderful thing.
-But when we begin to glaze over it and see a “familiar story” instead of what His birth means for every-one-of-us, we miss out on SO much Joy!
+Don’t get me wrong, familiarity with the telling of Christ’s birth is a wonderful thing.
+But when we begin to glaze over it as “just a familiar story,” instead of fully grasping what His birth means for every single one of us, we miss out on so much joy!

 Truth #1 Christ’s Birth Shows God is Faithful